During which phase of mitosis do chromosomes line up in the middl... | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-In prophase, the chromosomes condense and become visible.
-The nuclear envelope begins to break down, and the mitotic spindle starts to form.
+Recall that during prophase, the chromosomes condense and become visible, and the mitotic spindle begins to form.

-During metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
+Recognize that metaphase is the phase where chromosomes line up at the metaphase plate, which is the equatorial plane of the cell.
 This alignment ensures that each daughter cell will receive one copy of each chromosome.

-In anaphase, the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.
+In anaphase, the sister chromatids are pulled apart toward opposite poles of the cell, ensuring that each new cell will have the correct number of chromosomes.

-Finally, in telophase, the chromosomes reach the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide into two separate cells.
+Finally, during telophase, the chromosomes arrive at the poles, de-condense, and are enclosed by a new nuclear envelope, completing the process of mitosis.

 Watch next